Manama is the capital and largest city of Bahrain, with a population of about 157,000 people.

-- Currency - If you are traveling to Manama, you should exchange your currency for the Bahraini Dirham which is the official currency in Bahrain.
-Most Manama banks, as well as Foreign Exchange Bureaus exchange foreign currency, but you should pay attention to the exchange rates.
+- Currency - If you are traveling to Manama, you should exchange your currency for the Bahraini Dinar which is the official currency in Bahrain.
+Most Manama banks, as well as Foreign Exchange Bureaus, exchange foreign currency, but you should pay attention to the exchange rates.
 The banks at the airport may not offer the most favorable exchange rate.

-- Travel Insurance - Due to the fact that crime is on the rise in Manama, it is advisable that the tourists get a travel insurance which includes both the medical problems and the theft and loss of personal things.
-Insurance is ideal for tourists because their family and they themselves are fully protected while staying in Manama.
+- Travel Insurance - Because crime is on the rise in Manama, the tourists should get travel insurance which includes both the medical problems and the theft and loss of personal things.
+Insurance is ideal for tourists because their family and they are fully protected while staying in Manama.